A homeowner installs an electric radiant floor – a type of electric heater – in his home

 1. Infrared Heating Panels

 If you’re looking for something that will heat your surfaces and keep your house warm, an infrared heating panel might be the best choice.
-It is an electric heater that converts all electricity into infrared heat, which is then released into your house.

 Infrared heating panels are different from conventional heaters, traditional radiators, and electric fan heaters that only heat the air in your room.
 Instead, these appliances heat the surface they’re installed on, then radiate the heat to the rest of the room.